LongForm: Effective Instruction Tuning with Reverse Instructions: The Dataset

 \section{The \DataName{} Dataset}

-The \DataName{} dataset consists of 15,000 corpus examples generated via \methodnames{} and additional 12,739 examples from structured corpora (SC) and NLP datasets with instructions and long text pairs; these two parts are referred to as \textbf{SC} and \textbf{NLP} below.
+The \DataName{} dataset consists of 15,000 corpus examples generated via \methodnames{} and additional 12,739 examples from structured corpora (SC) and NLP datasets with instructions and long text pairs.
 The main part of the \DataName{} dataset is constructed by \methodname{} generation for a diverse set of corpus samples; this part is referred to as \textbf{RI} below.
-Additionally, we expand our dataset with SC examples through parsing and templates, as well as NLP tasks reformulated to increase diversity.
+Additionally, we expand our dataset with structured corpora examples through parsing and templates (referred to as \textbf{SC}), as well as NLP tasks reformulated to increase diversity (referred to as \textbf{NLP}).
 Thus, our dataset features a diverse collection of instructions (including human-written, template-based and LLM-generated), each paired with a human-written output.